 Heard about the serious safety concerns with diclofenac and other NSAIDs?
 I update the safety section of this article in mid-March, 2013.
 Topical usage is extremely different than swallowing pills, and much safer.

 Think of Voltaren® Gel as ibuprofen in a gel.
 (It’s actually diclofenac, but ibuprofen is a much more familiar drug name in NA, where the product is still fairly new.)
-It’s a topical anti-inflammatory medication,NSAID“Non-steroidal anti-inflammatory drug,” usually pronounced “en-said.” and FDA-approved to treat osteoarthritis in “joints amenable to topical treatment, such as the knees and those of the hands.”
+It’s a topical anti-inflammatory medication,NSAID“Non-steroidal anti-inflammatory drug,” usually pronounced “en-sed.” and FDA-approved to treat osteoarthritis in “joints amenable to topical treatment, such as the knees and those of the hands.”
 The evidence shows that it “provides clinically meaningful analgesia.”1 This is an appealing treatment idea that actually works reasonably well: what a pleasure to be able to say that!2

 Funny how things like this slip through the cracks.
 I communicate with patients and professionals locally and abroad more or less all day every day, study and research musculoskeletal pain problems obsessively, and am more or less constantly immersed in answering the question, “What can you do for body parts that hurt?”
 And yet I didn’t hear about this stuff for a good year after it had already hit the shelves.